Table of Contents

 While there are several ways someone can find your IP address, these are the most common:

-If someone were to borrow your device or use it for a little while, they could quickly learn what your IP address is in seconds.
+If someone borrows your device or uses it for a short time, they can quickly learn your IP address in seconds.

 If someone connects to your unsecured home network either directly or by you disclosing your network’s password to them, they can quickly figure out your IP address.

-Although most email providers no longer reveal your IP address, your offices’ email system might be antiquated and thus could reveal your IP address.
-It doesn’t take a tech-savvy person to locate the IP address from an email as it’s displayed within mail headers in many situations.
+Although most email providers no longer reveal your IP address, your office’s email system might be antiquated and thus could reveal it.
+It doesn’t take a tech-savvy person to locate the IP address from an email, as it’s displayed within mail headers in many situations.

 Torrent sites are swamped with malicious actors.
 As you download torrents, your IP address is visible to each member of the particular swarm.
-They only need to view the list of peers to find out your IP address.
+They only need to view the peers list to find your IP address.

 By opening ports for an online game or any other service, you risk leaking your IP address and location to eavesdroppers who connect through these open ports.
 However, you can securely port forward without leaving a trace.

-By clicking an external web link, you end up providing your IP address to another party via their web analytics.
-The individual who runs the server at the other end will be able to see your IP address.
-Clickbait content is designed for the very purpose of figuring out your IP address to target you with ads.
+By clicking an external web link, you provide your IP address to another party via their web analytics.
+The individual who runs the server at the other end can see your IP address.
+Clickbait content is designed to figure out your IP address and target you with ads.

-Although contributors on forums will know you by your profile name, your IP address identifies your device to the administrator.
-By not adhering to the forum rules, the administrator can potentially use your IP address to ban you.
+Although forum contributors will know you by your profile name, the administrator can identify your device by your IP address.
+If you do not adhere to the forum rules, the administrator can potentially use your IP address to ban you.

-Any website administrator (think Google, Facebook, Yahoo, TikTok, whatever you connect to) is well aware of who is visiting the site and from where.
-They know this through your IP address and geolocation associated with that IP address.
+Any website administrator (think Google, Facebook, Yahoo, TikTok, whatever you connect to) knows who is visiting the site and from where.
+They know this through your IP address and the geolocation associated with that IP address.

-Government bodies such as law enforcement agencies can quickly gain access to your IP address and geolocation in the United States thanks to Rule 41, a law passed in late 2016.
-There are similar rules in other countries throughout the world.
+Government bodies, such as law enforcement agencies, can quickly access your IP address and geolocation in the United States thanks to Rule 41, a law passed in late 2016.
+Similar rules exist in other countries worldwide.

-The severity of someone knowing your IP address depends on what’s associated with your IP address.
-This certainly doesn’t mean that if your device doesn’t host ‘valuable data’ that it won’t be of any worth to a snooper.
+The severity of someone knowing your IP address depends on what’s associated with it.
+This certainly doesn’t mean that if your device doesn’t host ‘valuable data,’ it won’t be of any worth to a snooper.

 The biggest misconception is that people think ‘my data isn’t worth it’ or ‘I don’t care.’
 The repercussions of having your IP exposed can be detrimental.
 Here’s what someone can do with your IP address: